 But the benefits of purely earned content are unfocused because the financial firm that is the subject of the content has no control over the article, its headline, the facts, or where the links from the article point.
 It's SEO - but it's unfocused SEO.
 The links could point anywhere and while any relevant and positive link is a good one, the best links go to money pages on the financial firms' website so those pages rise in search results.

-One solution?
+One solution for financial firms?
 Focused attribution

 Financial services companies can leverage the best practices of third-party content publishers by releasing information strategically and in a timed manner.